Getting Started

 chains:chain:CONDENSE_MODEL_NAME

-Below is an example of a bare minimum condifiguration file:
+Below is an example of a bare minimum configuration file:

 # stored in file example_conf.yaml